Global route / Europe-North Atlantic

 The North Atlantic is often cloudy.
 Clear windows are a bonus but the volcanic landscape of Iceland is often visible below clouds on approach.

-What is the best side of plane for London to Reykjavik?
+What is the best side for London to Reykjavik?